Got no choice: Australian firms use legal clause to back out of M&A amid virus

 “As a result of the four-week lockdown, Abano has now given formal notice ... that there are circumstances that may give rise to a Material Adverse Change (MAC),” the company said.

-Earlier this week, Australian credit score provider Pioneer Credit, which is being acquired for A$120 million by Carlyle Group Inc, said the U.S. private equity firm had asked for information about its “business operations and performance”.
+Earlier this week, Australian credit score provider Pioneer Credit (PNC.AX), which is being acquired for A$120 million by Carlyle Group Inc (CG.O), said the U.S. private equity firm had asked for information about its “business operations and performance”.

 Although the takeover has been signed, the deal - which values the company’s shares at A$1.82, almost five times their current price - is yet to be approved by shareholders and court-stamped.